celsomsilva/Project-Java-2010_en/README.md

   - Menus for **File**, **Registration**, **Reports**, and **Help** are enabled.
 - Data operations and report generation become accessible via the GUI.

 ---

+## About the Refactoring

+This repository focuses on source code preservation and translation rather than execution.
+All refactoring (class, variable, and comment translation) was performed directly in Eclipse IDE.

+---

 ## Licensing